 - Double-click the column headings and cells to change their values.

 - Use the toolbar buttons to add, remove, or move rows and columns.
 In a list, each column represents a property and each row adds a list item.

 You can replace the default model and delegate with other, more complex models and delegates in Text Editor.
 Item Delegate and Swipe Delegate components are also available in Library > Components > Qt Quick Controls.

-A graphical spline editor enables you to specify path view paths, which is a non-trivial task to do in the code editor.
+A graphical spline editor enables you to specify path view paths, which is a non-trivial task to do in Text Editor.

 To start editing the path, double-click the path view in Form Editor.
 The editor composes the path of PathCubic path objects.
 They are cubic Bezier curves to a given position with two control points.
 Drag and drop the control points in Form Editor to construct the curve.